Why Does It Hurt So Bad: Background

 Houston starred in the 1995 romance film Waiting to Exhale, directed by Forest Whitaker.
 Although Houston did not intend to contribute to the film's soundtrack, when Whitaker hired Babyface to score the soundtrack, she opted in.
 Babyface, Houston and some other African-American female singers recorded songs for the album.
 The song was one of the final additions to the soundtrack.
 "Why Does It Hurt So Bad" was originally written by Babyface for Houston, four years prior to the release of Waiting to Exhale, but Houston refused to record it at that time.
 "I wasn't really in the mood for singing about why it hurts so bad," said Houston.
 Two years later, according to Chris Willman of Entertainment Weekly, the emotions of the movie merged with the real-life circumstances of Houston's troubled marriage to Bobby Brown.
 "Now, I'm ready to sing not only the joys of things, but the pains of things, also," Houston explained.

 Composition

 "Why Does It Hurt So Bad" is an R&B ballad.
 The song was written and produced by Kenneth Brian Edmonds, popularly known as "Babyface".
 According to the sheet music book for The Greatest Hits at Sheetmusicplus.com, the song is written in the key of B♭ major, and moves at a tempo of 69 beats per minute.
 It is set in time signature of common time and features a basic chord progression of B/E–Em–C♯m–G♯_{7}.
-Houston's vocals span from the note of Am_{7} to the note of D_{5}.
+Houston's vocals span from the note of F_{3} to the note of F_{5}.
 According to Stephen Holden of New York Times, the song is a "lovelorn lament with a realistic twist".
 He noted that, through the verses, the singer congratulates herself for breaking up with an abusive boyfriend and admits that she is still in love.